ihsansfd/food-sales-odoo-addon/readme.md

 ### Description
-Simple module (addon) to make point of sales of foods
+Simple Odoo module (addon) to make point of sales of foods

 ### CRUD
 - Product